JGCRI/hector/vignettes/manual/Hector-External-API.md

 # hector-api: libhector.a main-api.o
 # 	$(CXX) $(LDFLAGS) -o hector-api main-api.o -lhector -lgsl -lgslcblas -lm
 ```
 Then run `make hector-api` to build the example.
 From the top-level hector directory, run `hector-api input/api-example.ini` to run the example code.
-The example code reads emissions for several gasses from the files in the `input/emissions` directory and loads those emissions into the Hector core through the API.
-Emissions for the remaining gasses are set from the input file, as in the stand-alone version of Hector.
+The example code reads emissions for several gases from the files in the `input/emissions` directory and loads those emissions into the Hector core through the API.
+Emissions for the remaining gases are set from the input file, as in the stand-alone version of Hector.

 ## Using the API